William Grylls Adams: Societies and Fellowships

 From 1878 to 1880 he was President of the Physical Society of London.
 In June 1872 he was elected a Fellow of the Royal Society and in 1875 delivered their Bakerian Lecture.

 He was president of the Institution of Electrical Engineers and of the mathematical and physical section of the British Association.
 Adams was also a frequent attendee to the lectures of John Tyndall at the Royal Institution.
 One of is duties for the Royal Society was being a member of the Kew observatory committee.
 Adams was also active at the Royal Observatory, Greenwich, as a member of the board of visitors.

-Later Years
+Later years

-“In 1905 Adams retired from King’s College, London, he went to live at Heathfield in Broadstone, Dorset.
-He would later die here on 10 April 1915 and was survived by his wife, Mary Dingle, and three children.”
+"In 1905 Adams retired from King’s College, London, he went to live at Heathfield in Broadstone, Dorset.
+He would later die here on 10 April 1915".